 5. Cancel something

-If your schedule has taken on a life of its own, it might be time to reign it in.
-Overextending yourself on a regular basis can take a toll on your health, leaving you even further behind.
-Cancel anything that isn’t essential–appointments, projects, errands, etc.
+If your schedule has taken on a life of its own, it might be time to tame your calendar.
+Overextending yourself on a regular basis can lead to health concerns, leaving you even further behind on projects.
+Consider delegating or canceling anything that isn’t essential—appointments, projects, subscriptions, commitments, errands, or even people.

 7. Sit in quiet

 Find a quiet place to sit in silence for at least 5 minutes.
 Leave your phone and any other distractions in another room if possible.
-If silence doesn’t feel good, play some calming music in the background and work your way up to sitting in silence.
+If silence doesn’t feel good to you, play some calming music in the background.
+It may take time to feel comfortable sitting quietly without the constant barrage of noise around you.

 8. Take a walk